vchs/heroapp_TeenyURL/README.md

 cd test
 ./test.sh
 ```
-By default, `./test.sh` will run all the tests including unit tests.
+By default, `test.sh` will run all unit tests, using mocha.

 To run a single test file or a specific set of tests, type `./test.sh test-files`.
 E.g.